joe7575/techage/manuals/manual_ta4_EN.md

 The function basically corresponds to that of TA2 / TA3.
 In addition, a menu can be used to configure which objects should be taken from a TA4 chest and transported further.
 The processing power is 12 items every 2 s, if TA4 tubes are used on both sides.
 Otherwise there are only 6 items every 2 s.

+In the "flow limiter" mode, the number of items that are moved by the pusher can be limited.
+The flow limiter mode can be activated via the open-end wrench menu by configuring the number of items in the menu.
+As soon as the configured number of items have been moved, the pusher switches off.
+If the pusher is switched on again, it moves the configured number of items again and then switches off.

+The TA4 pusher can also be configured and started using a Lua or Beduino controller.

-The TA4 pusher has two additional commands for the Lua controller:
+Here are the additional commands for the Lua controller:

 - `config` is used to configure the pusher, analogous to manual configuration via the menu.
-  Example: `$send_cmnd(1234, "config", "default: dirt")` With `$send_cmnd(1234, "config", "")` the configuration is deleted
+   Example: `$send_cmnd(1234, "config", "default:dirt")`
+   With `$send_cmnd(1234, "config", "")` the configuration is deleted
-- `pull` is used to send an order to the pusher:
+- `limit` is used to set the number of items for the flow limiter mode:
-  Example: `$send_cmnd(1234, "pull", "default: dirt 8")`
+   Example: `$send_cmnd(1234, "init", 7)`
-  Values ​​from 1 to 12 are permitted as numbers.
-Then the pusher goes back to `stopped` mode and sends an" off "command back to the transmitter of the" pull "command.

 [ta4_pusher|image]